zdharma-continuum/zinit/README.md

 # News
 * 16-05-2017
   - A very slick feature: **adding ice to commands**.
 Ice is something added and something that melts.
-You add modifiers to single next command:
+You add modifiers to single next command, and the format (using quotes) guarantees you will see the syntax highlighted in editors:

     ```zsh
     % zplg ice from"notabug" atload"echo --Loaded--" atclone"echo --Cloned--"